 The other type of allergic reaction is to year-round allergens that are typically found indoors, like dust mites, pet dander, mold and mildew.
 Symptoms for people with year-round allergies usually become more noticeable when they do things that set the allergens in motion, like brushing a pet or cleaning house.

-The good news is that there are several effective allergy eye drops that can help reduce allergic conjunctivitis symptoms.
+The good news is that there are several effective allergy eye drops that can help reduce allergic symptoms.

 How allergy eye drops can help